 Leigh-Anne Pinnock is as much a talented singer as she is a style icon.
 She has had many memorable looks over the years, including her mullet hairstyle.
 Leigh-Anne opted for a long mullet for a photo shoot with Little Mix.
-The look had piece-y bangs and was heavily textured, but look glamorous and super feminine.
-If she ever decides to make this look permanent, she could pull it off.
+The look had piece-y bangs and was heavily textured but glamorous and super feminine.
+She could pull it off if she ever makes this look permanent.

 29. Doja Cat Mullet

 Doja Cat wowed everyone with her 2021 Grammy look, which included a trendy mullet hairstyle.
-She opted for a dark chocolate mullet that had layers and a shaggy appearance.
+She opted for a dark chocolate mullet shaggy mullet with fringe.
 The top appeared full and gradually thinned so that there was a slight contrast between the hair on the top and sides of the head and the back.
 This subtle, graduated effect makes the mullet more wearable.
 The addition of the baby bangs also gave her a youthful finish.

 30. Halsey Mullet

-Halsey is yet another celeb to have tried out the mullet and hers was inspired by the 90s.
-She kept her hair long and layered, which made the change of length between the front and back of the hair appear less obvious.
+Halsey is yet another celeb who tried out the mullet, and the 90s inspired hers.
+She kept her hair long and layered, which made the length change between the front and back of the hair appear less obvious.
 Her long, sweeping bangs and strategically placed layers draw attention to her face, creating an incredibly flattering look.